 Bathroom decor may make it to the cover of only a select few magazines, but it is still worthy of careful consideration.
 The purpose of this room goes far beyond the plumbing: a perfectly appointed and elegant bath area is a haven devoted to repose, refreshment, and restoration.
-Utility and beauty have a very close relationship in any washroom, especially when it comes to choosing a vanity.
+Utility and beauty have a very close relationship in any washroom, especially when it comes to choosing a storage unit.
 With so many options on the market, picking the perfect one can be a time-consuming process.
-To make it easier, we’ve put together this guide to buying a bathroom vanity.
+To make it easier, we’ve put together this guide to buying a furniture unit.
 When you’re deciding what kind of unit will best suit your space, style, and family, there are a few questions you can ask yourself to narrow down your options.

 How much space can you spare?

 This extremely practical question should be the first thing on your mind.
-It’s easy to fall in love with a bathroom vanity at first sight, but the size of your space will dictate many of your choices.
+It’s easy to fall in love with furniture at first sight, but the size of your space will dictate many of your choices.
 An ornate double unit that would be the crowning jewel of a big opulent area can be oppressive in a smaller en-suite.
 If you’re shopping for a more compact area, you still don’t have to compromise on style.
 A slim freestanding unit like the Roper Rhodes Mia is an excellent choice.